The risks and rewards of AI in physical security

 – Florian Matusek, Director of AI Strategy, Genetec Inc.

-More than ever, organizations want to use physical security data to enhance safety, heighten productivity, and improve operations.
-This is driving leaders to take a closer look at artificial intelligence (AI) in security.
-From intelligent automation to forensic search tools, organizations want to know how AI and security are merging to help them reach new outcomes.
+Organizations want to use their physical security data to enhance safety and improve operations.
+Leaders are taking a closer look at how artificial intelligence (AI) and security intersect, producing tools like intelligent automation and intelligent search that can help them achieve new security outcomes.

-The 2025 State of Physical Security Report has even more to say about AI adoption.
-Did you know that 42% of respondents working in the procurement, management, or use of physical security technology are planning to deploy AI?
-In fact, many of them aim to integrate some facet of AI into their security operations in the coming months.
+The 2026 State of Physical Security Report offers more insights about AI adoption.
+Did you know that 46% of end users working in the procurement, management, or use of physical security technology plan to deploy AI in the next five years?
+In fact, 21% of end users aim to integrate AI into their security operations in 2026, with the most common goals being to automate event triggering, emergency response, and repetitive tasks.

 Though vendors are releasing new AI models and AI-enabled analytics solutions, decision-makers need to remain vigilant about the risks and limitations of AI.
 It’s also important to consider compliance with regulatory frameworks that govern the responsible development and use of AI applications.

-Want to learn how AI in security is evolving and what it means to choose solutions built with Responsible AI practices?
+Want to learn how AI security is evolving and what it means to choose solutions built with responsible AI practices?
 This blog has it all.

 BLOG

-When we talk about AI in security, it’s important to be clear about what that means.
+When we talk about AI in security, it’s important to clarify what we mean.

-Artificial intelligence refers to tools and processes that enable machines to learn from data and adjust to new situations without explicit programming.
-It includes a wide variety of concepts and techniques, including machine learning and deep learning.
+AI refers to tools and processes that enable machines to learn from data and adjust to new situations without explicit programming.
+It encompasses a wide variety of concepts and techniques, including machine learning and deep learning.

-Intelligent automation (IA), on the other hand, uses AI and combines it with other technologies such as rules, actions, and intuitive UX to create solutions to real-world problems.
-By merging AI with automation, IA can bridge the gap between advanced technology and deliver practical outcomes.
-This way, humans stay at the forefront, with functionalities designed to be intuitive and capable of augmenting user capabilities.
+Intelligent automation, on the other hand, combines AI with other rules, actions, and intuitive UX to create solutions to real-world problems.
+By merging AI with automation, intelligent automation can bridge the gap between advanced technology and delivering practical outcomes.
+This way, humans stay at the forefront, with intuitive functionalities designed to augment user capabilities.

 What does this boil down to?
-Where AI is the tool, IA becomes the human-centered solution.
+Where AI is the tool, intelligent automation is the human-centered solution.

 How is artificial intelligence used in physical security?

-Today there’s a more grounded understanding of what AI can do in physical security.
-Many know that AI isn’t perfect but they’re still curious about how the technology is advancing and being developed.
+Today, the physical security industry has a more grounded understanding of what AI can do.
+Many know that AI isn’t perfect, but they’re still curious about how the technology is advancing.

 Below are a few examples of how AI and security are coming together: